 At the same time, they scrutinize and often reject retreats, offsites and deliberate socializing.
 They shun genuine conversation and tacit knowledge creation.
 You might hear the common 20th Century refrain, “Stop talking, and get back to work!”

-Newsflash: In 21st Century KM authentic conversation creates productivity, innovation, growth and prosperity.
+Newsflash: In the 21st Century authentic conversation propels productivity, innovation, growth and prosperity.
 Conversation is work; vulnerability is strength; empathy is innovation!

 In addition, beware the well-manicured collaboration technology vendor claiming to reduce your travel budget w/technology.
 It’s a classic chestnut.
 Exchanging conversation budget for technology budget never, ever works.

 Ask any enterprise executive what there IT budget is for collaboration systems.
 You will likely get a precise dollar figure.
-Then ask what the budget is for conversation… and you will get a dopey stare.
+Then ask what the budget is for conversation… and you will get again, a Goofy stare.
 That’s a major problem.

 Fact is, in well-led, collaborative organizations, proximate interaction and STSP activity increases along with performance and prosperity.
 Effective STSP conversation saves money.